areeseb/areeseb.github.io/mapmatching.md

 **Frechet Distance** has some similarity to Hausdorff distance but instead, it takes the order of points into account.
 This makes it often more apt for comparing the similarity of polylines.

-One common way to understand Frechet distance is to imagine two separate paths (polylines), with a person on one path, and a dog on the other.
+A common way to understand Frechet distance is to imagine two separate paths (polylines), with a person on one path, and a dog on the other.
 The person and dog are connected via a leash, and can walk forward on their respective paths but not backward.
 They can also walk at any speed they desire and the leash can stretch to any arbitrary distance.
 The Frechet distance is the minimum length of leash that can be used for the dog and person to walk their paths.

 The mathematical definition of Frechet distance is a bit more complex but for those interested, here is a great [video](https://www.youtube.com/watch?v=TJeeZFNXi9M&t=139s) explaining both the intuitive and the mathematical definition: